 According to Exclaim.ca, your best source for the Canadian music news you crave, “Sloan will play two sets a night, with a full-album performance of One Chord to Another preceding a more general set of ‘hits and fan favourites.'”
 They played two sets behind their latest album, Commonwealth (a double album), at Rickshaw Stop a little over a year ago, and it was amazing.

 As for One Chord to Another (a.k.a.
 “OCTA”), it has a special place in my heart for many reasons.
 It was my first Sloan CD, acquired at a record store on St. Mark’s Place over spring break 1997, visiting my childhood best friend Will during his sweet gig as an RA at NYU.
 I remember listening to it on my Discman on the Gray Line bus on the way back from NYC to Ithaca.
-In a classic college thing, I’d gotten a ride from Madison to Ithaca and back from some girls I knew from Model UN, and the bus from Ithaca was super cheap.
+In a classic college thing, I’d gotten a ride from Madison to Ithaca and back with a friend I knew from Model UN and a couple of her friends, and the bus from Ithaca was super cheap.

 Discmans, the Gray Line from NYC to Ithaca, record stores on St. Mark’s — they are all gone, but Sloan is still together, and at that moment that was unthinkable.
 Sloan had reportedly recorded OCTA separately and broken up.
 That was it.
 Sloan, 1991-1996.
 Then in 1998 I saw Navy Blues on the shelf at Best Buy or something and I was floored, happy, excited.
 Thus began an obsession.

 In 2001 I made a long-weekend pilgrimage to, well, the other side of the Midwest to see Sloan with Will in both Detroit and Cleveland, the aforementioned notable exceptions.
 (I made a subdomain for it, for goodness sake.)
 For that walk down memory lane, read my review.